metalsmith/metalsmith.io/src/step-by-step/index.njk.md

 // source files and passes it on to the plugins.
 Metalsmith(__dirname)

-	// Use metalsmith-markdown to convert
+	// Use @metalsmith/markdown to convert
 	// our source files' content from markdown
 	// to HTML fragments.
 	.use(markdown())